JohnCremona/CMFs/PostgresSchema.md

 weight | smallint | weight k
 char_orbit_index | integer | index of the character orbit `[\chi]` n the sorted list of character orbits of modulus N portrait | text | base-64 encoded image of the newspace (plot created by portrait.sage) to display in the properties box

+**Validataion** for `mf_newspace_portraits`:

+* check that label matches level,weight,char_orbit_index and is unique
+* check that there is a portrait present for every newspace in box where straces is set

 Table name: `mf_gamma1_portraits`.